JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 This specification also defines the following terms:

 **ID Assertion Token (IDT)**
-A JWT which is signed by an OP and contains information about its owner.
+A JWT which is signed by an OP and contains information to identify its owner.
 It also contains the public key of the owner's Client.
 It is similar to an ID Token as defined in [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html), but it is meant to be transferred to other users, so it does not contain any internal data.